Serverless-Devs/Serverless-Devs/notes.md

-## fix
+## feature
-- Magic params not found when value is ''
+- Run env component when --env param is set